Abbotsbury, New South Wales: Landmarks

-Commercial area

-The suburb has a small shopping complex, including a grocery store, a vet, a hairdressers, a barber, a cafe and a small Italian restaurant.
-Abbotsbury's telephone and internet runs off the Edensor Park Exchange. iiNet's and TPG's ADSL2+ service as well as general ADSL, Cable and NBN are available in the area.

-Abbotsbury is also one of the safest suburbs in Western Sydney, due to the fact that the only entrance is on the east.
-The north and west of Abbotsbury leads to a national park and there are no roads here although there are a number of firetrails.

 Transport

 Abbotsbury is serviced by the region three bus operator Transit Systems.
 The 808 and 806 buses come through here.
 The most common form of transport used by residents is private vehicle.

 Sport and recreation

 The Western Sydney cycling path passes through Abbotsbury.
 Stretching far along Western Sydney, the cycling path passes through the Calmsley Hill City Farm (previously known as Fairfield City Farm), which is located at the Western Sydney Regional Park.
 Calmsley Hill City Farm was used during the 2000 Sydney Olympics for the mountain biking events.
 The biking tracks remain.

 The suburb also has a sporting field named Stockdale Reserve.
 It is mainly used for soccer cricket and rugby league, depending on the time of year.
 Adjacent to this park, there are several ponds, home to many species of birds, mainly ducks.
 Within the Reserve is a shared pathway for pedestrians and cyclists.

 Housing

 In 2015, the median sale price of houses in the area was $1,198,750.
 Abbotsbury contains some large properties on the outskirts, some blocks reaching sizes over half of an acre, which is rare to find in the suburbs of Sydney.
 Withers Place, located in the north of Abbotsbury, is the most expensive and affluent with a median price of $2,700,000.